serioga-ninja/informatics-slack-bot/README.md

 - setup the DB_* and SLACK_* variables in there.
 If you don't have slack keys ask the admin
 - `node index.js` - to start in development mode
 - `npm start` - to start in prod mode, NOTE: You should export all environment variables before start
-- For dev environment it will start ngrok tunnel to localhost.
-Search for the ngrok url in console output
+- `npm run ngrok` - to start tunnel for dev environment

 ## Usage